abdm64/DAPP-JS/README.md

 - Please fellow the instruction in   the eth-app.yaml file in the k8s folder to update all  information needed ( env var ) in order to the application work  on Kubernetes cluster

-- To run the application on Kubernetes cluster ( GKE) just run the fellowing  CLI
+- To run the application on Kubernetes cluster ( GKE) just run the fellowing  command

 ```
 kubectl apply -f k8s
 ```
+- this will create 3 kubernetes objects:
+  - Deployment for the application with one pod ( running container) insuring high availability for that service.
+  - Secret to store all you secret data including tokens password etc
+  - Namespace  a  virtual cluster for all your ressource related to this application ( in our case the secret and the deployment )

-- to drop the application just run the CLI :
+- to drop the application just run the command :

 ```